Mötley Crüe: 2022–present: Retirement of Mick Mars and Cancelled

 On April 23, 2024, it was announced that Mötley Crüe had signed a deal with Big Machine Records, and three days later the band released "Dogs of War", their first song in five years and their first with John 5.
 Neil told Billboard that same month that additional music from Mötley Crüe could be released by the end of 2024 or in 2025, though the new material would likely result in "a few songs here, a few songs there" rather than a full-length album.
 Lee did not rule out releasing a new Mötley Crüe album, but stated that "recording and writing some stuff that you're feeling right at the moment and releasing it is, for us, a lot more fun and sort of a time stamp of where we're at right now."
 Sixx said that the band had recorded two other new singles that were ready to be released.
 A new EP, titled Cancelled, was released on October 4, 2024.

+In 2025, Dolly Parton recorded a new version of the band's 1985 single "Home Sweet Home" with Mötley Crüe, marking the song's 40th anniversary.
+The track was released on the band's compilation From The Beginning, with a portion of proceeds benefiting Covenant House, a charity supporting homeless youth.
+The collaboration returned a favor Parton had extended two years earlier, when she invited Mötley Crüe's Nikki Sixx and John 5 to contribute to her 2023 rock album Rockstar.

+On May 12, 2026, Mötley Crüe performed truncated versions of "Home Sweet Home" and "Kickstart My Heart" with 2005 American Idol winner Carrie Underwood on the show's finale.